mebmrauf/mebmrauf/README.md

 > **"It's not at all important to get it right the first time.
 It's vitally important to get it right the last time."**
 > – Andrew Hunt and David Thomas

-> **"Research is tough, and motivation is crucial—working on something you genuinely find interesting will keep you engaged and excited."**
+> **"Research is tough, and motivation is crucial; working on something you genuinely find interesting will keep you engaged and excited."**
 > – Unknown

 > **Facing uncertain situations with positivity and confidence leads to beneficial and optimal outcomes.**